dscvr-one/dscvr-canvas/libs/canvas-interface/README.md

 # @dscvr-one/canvas-interface

-DSCVR canvas-interface provides the typescript types and schema validation for canvas iframe communication between external canvas apps and DSCVR canvas host.

-The library provides only types and schemas for validation using ZOD
+This package defines the schema and typescript types used for the client to host protocol for DSCVR canvas.

 ## Installation

-You can install via npm:
+Install with your favorite package manager:

 ```bash
 npm install @dscvr-one/canvas-interface